Towards Aligned Data Removal via Twin Machine Unlearning: Abstract

 \section{Abstract}

-Modern privacy regulations have spurred the evolution of machine unlearning, a technique that enables the removal of data from an already trained ML model without requiring retraining from scratch.
-Previous unlearning methods tend to induce the model to achieve \emph{lowest} classification accuracy on the removal data.
-Nonetheless, the authentic objective of machine unlearning is to \emph{align} the unlearned model with the gold model, \emph{i.e.,} achieving the \emph{same} classification accuracy as the gold model.
-For this purpose, we present a Twin Machine Unlearning (TMU) approach, where a twin unlearning problem is defined corresponding to the original unlearning problem.
-As a results, the generalization-label predictor trained on the twin problem can be transferred to the original problem, facilitating \emph{aligned data removal}.
+Modern privacy regulations have spurred the evolution of machine unlearning, a technique enabling a trained model to efficiently forget specific training data.
+In prior unlearning methods, the concept of ``data forgetting" is often interpreted and implemented as achieving \emph{zero} classification accuracy on such data.
+Nevertheless, the authentic aim of machine unlearning is to achieve \emph{alignment} between the unlearned model and the gold model, \emph{i.e.}, encouraging them to have \emph{identical} classification accuracy.
+On the other hand, the gold model often exhibits \emph{non-zero} classification accuracy due to its generalization ability.
+To achieve aligned data forgetting, we propose a Twin Machine Unlearning (TMU) approach, where a twin unlearning problem is defined corresponding to the original unlearning problem.
+Consequently, the generalization-label predictor trained on the twin problem can be transferred to the original problem, facilitating \emph{aligned data forgetting}.
+Additionally, we introduce a noise-perturbed fine-tuning scheme to balance the trade-off between retaining the model’s generalization ability and enhancing its resilience to Membership Inference Attacks.
 Comprehensive empirical experiments illustrate that our approach significantly enhances the alignment between the unlearned model and the gold model.
-Meanwhile, our method allows data removal without compromising the model's accuracy.
+The code is available \href{https://github.com/anonyacd/forget}{here}.